 Using it, Mercy can heal low-health teammates.
 She has to make sure that there is nothing between her and the teammate that she is healing.
 If there is, it will end up breaking the link.
 If the distance between you and the teammate increases, the link will break too.

 To heal a teammate, you’ll have to stick close to them.
-Although, while we were playing with Mercy, when we got in front of the teammates, the link didn’t break.
+Although, while I was playing with Mercy, when I got in front of the teammates, the link didn’t break.
 But keep in mind that the link will break as soon as you get out of the 15-meter radius of the skill.

 When she is healing, she heals at a high rate of 55 HP per second.
 It seems high but remembers, a lot of the heroes in overwatch deal damage higher than that.
 So you can’t expect to heal your teammates while they’re getting attacked.
 At best, it will delay the time it’ll take your enemy to kill them.